Anshul123B/OTP-Generator/OTP-Generator/Readme.md

 ## Technologies Used

 - **HTML**: Provides the structure and layout for the web app.
-- **CSS**: Styles the HTML elements to enhance the visual appeal.
+- **CSS**: Styles the HTML elements to enhance the visual appeal and manages the animated background.
-- **JavaScript**: Powers the OTP generation functionality and manages the animated background.
+- **JavaScript**: Powers the OTP generation functionality.

 ## How to Use